 In general, all individuals with income from the CNMI will file only one return, either to the CNMI or to the United States.
 Your residency status with regard to the CNMI determines which return you will file.
-Be sure to check the Special Rules for the CNMI, on this page, for additional information about filing your tax return.
+Be sure to check the

+Special Rules for the CNMI, later, for additional information about filing your tax return.